Our Washington, D.C., District of Columbia, eye doctors explain what can be done about myopia in kids

 Multifocal glasses are another option for controlling nearsightedness in children, but the results are not as impressive as with other types of myopia control.

-Atropine eye drops can be used to relax the eye’s focusing mechanism, thereby controlling myopia.
-Research studies have shown that during the first year of treatment with atropine eye drops, the progression of nearsightedness dropped by an average of 81%.
+Prescription eye drops can be used to relax the eye’s focusing mechanism, thereby controlling myopia.
+Research studies have shown that during the first year of treatment with prescription eye drops, the progression of nearsightedness dropped by an average of 81%.
 However, the effects seem to diminish after the first year of treatment.
-Atropine eye drops are also associated with specific uncomfortable side effects, which is one reason why many eye doctors are hesitant to prescribe this treatment for kids.
+Prescription eye drops are also associated with specific uncomfortable side effects, which is one reason why many eye doctors are hesitant to prescribe this treatment for kids.

 Eye exams enable early detection of nearsightedness

 The best way for your kid to benefit from myopia control is to diagnose nearsightedness as early as possible!
 Even if a child isn’t complaining about any visual problems, regular pediatric eye exams are critical – especially if there’s a family history of nearsightedness.
 The sooner myopia is detected, the sooner our Washington, D.C., District of Columbia, eye doctors can assess candidacy for myopia control.

 At Washington Eye Doctors, we put your family's needs first.
 Talk to us about how we can help you maintain healthy vision.
 Call us today: 202-335-5032 or book an appointment online to see one of our Washington, D.C. eye doctors.